nabil828/mern_demo/readme.md

     document.getElementById('root')
 );
 ```

+In this snippet of code, we are calling `ReactDOM.render` which takes two arguments; what to render and where to render.
-Then we will be rendering an ordered list inside a an HTML element with an ID equal to `root`.
-If you check `public/index.html`, you will see that it is a dive element inside the body html element:
+This code we will render an ordered list inside an HTML element with an ID equal to `root`.
+If you check `public/index.html`, you will see that it is a `div` element inside the body html element with the id `root`:

 ```
   <div id="root"></div>